Elite Football League of India

-The Elite Football League of India (EFLI) is a professional American football league based in India.
+The Elite Football League of India (EFLI) was a professional American football league based in India.
 It was founded with eight franchises in 2011, and now has 23 franchises throughout South Asia, among whom 20 located in India, two in Sri Lanka and one in Pakistan.
-The league has had only one season till now.
+The league has had only one season until now.

 The winners of the first championship were Pune Marathas, who claimed the title after defeating Delhi Defenders 6–0 in the Elite Bowl I on 10 November 2012.

 Establishment

 In August 2011, the EFLI announced the launch of the league.
 The aim of the league is to introduce American football to the Indian market and its large consumer base.
 The organisation's management team consists of United States and Indian business and entertainment executives, and several U.S. sports figures.
 U.S. brand marketing consultant Sunday Zeller is noted as the founder.

 Prominent investors include Brandon Chillar an Indian American linebacker from the Super Bowl-winning Green Bay Packers who played eight games that 2010 season until an injury put him on the injured reserve list, Super Bowl-winning head coach Mike Ditka, former Dallas Cowboys wide receiver Michael Irvin, and former NFL quarterbacks Ron Jaworski and Kurt Warner.
 Investors outside of the sports community include U.S. actor and entertainment producer Mark Wahlberg.

 The first regular season games began 22 September 2012.
 EFLI games are broadcast on television in India, Sri Lanka, and Pakistan, and in the Maldives, Bangladesh, Nepal, Hong Kong, Indonesia and Japan on Ten Sports.
 This will represent a potential audience of over 500 million viewers.